-Kerala is known for its natural beauty, tranquillity and regal scenery.
-Kerala backwaters tour is indeed an experience to behold- a pleasant view decked with palm trees caressed by the gentle breeze.
+Kerala, a land full of natural beauty, tranquillity and regal scenery.
+The backwaters tour is indeed an experience to behold- a pleasant view decked with palm trees caressed by the gentle breeze.
 Kerala backwaters Alleppey is a major attraction for tourists who are thirsting for peace coupled with romance.
-The town of Alleppey which is known for its beautiful beach is also known as Alappuzha.
+The town of Alleppey which is famous for its beautiful beach also has its other name, Alappuzha.

 The backwaters are a large network of lakes flowing parallel to the Arabian Sea coast.
 They have their own unique ecosystem.
-One can see palm trees, shrubs, and myriad species of botany along the shores of the backwaters.
-The “National Geographic Traveller” ranked it to be one of the fifty destinations of a lifetime.
-No wonder it is said that Alleppey consists of the best backwaters in Kerala.
+One can also see palm trees, shrubs, and myriad species of botany along the shores of the backwaters.
+Also, the “National Geographic Traveller” ranked it to be one of the fifty destinations of a lifetime.
+No wonder Alleppey consists of the best backwaters in Kerala.

-The backwaters are a pristine manifestation of distinct rivers that flow through the bosom of the ever alive mother-nature.
-Along with being an ideal tourist destination, the water is also directed towards irrigating paddy fields.
+The backwaters are a pristine manifestation of distinct rivers that flow through the bosom of the ever alive mother nature.
+Apart from being an ideal tourist destination, there is also a provision of water for irrigating paddy fields.
 The water flows further and merges with the ocean in Kochi.

 Now, being an adventurer who loves to travel, you may ask- How many backwaters in Kerala are there to enjoy and explore?

-‘Kerala backwaters tour’ is the main tourism product of Kerala, followed by ‘Boathouse Kerala backwaters’ coming at the second place.
-Taking into count all there is to see in the South Indian state, Kerala backwaters Alleppy is the best and the most visited destination.
+‘Kerala backwaters tour’ is the main tourism product of Kerala, ‘Boathouse Kerala backwaters’ coming at the second place.
+Also, taking into count all there is to see in the South Indian state, Kerala backwaters Alleppy is the best and the most visited destination.

 The Kerala backwaters tour provides a majestic and surreal view, surrounded by landscape and water bodies.
-It is also known as “Venice of the east” for the canals connected to it.
-The most vital source of attraction as one rows ahead are the boathouses that dot the backwaters.
-Kerala houseboats are known as Kettuvallams.
+Due to its connection with canals, It is popular as the “Venice of the east.”
+Also, the most vital source of attraction as one row ahead are the boathouses that dot the backwaters.
+Kettuvallams are the name of Kerala houseboats.

 These are slow-moving boats which in a leisurely fashion tread the waters, enabling you to enjoy the scenery of the tropical surroundings.
 There are more than 2000 houseboats in Kerala.
 These are classified as platinum, gold, and silver.
-Earlier, these were used as cargos, which were used by the royals only.
+Earlier, their usage was in the form of cargos, and only royals prefered using them.

 They have usually 3 room sets which consist of a living room, bedroom, and dining room.
-Fresh food is served on the boat every day.
-They have ferry (small boats) which take visitors to the banks or wherever they wish to go.
+And they serve fresh food on the boat every day.
+They have ferries (small boats) that take visitors to the banks or wherever they wish to go.

 Travel-lovers exclaim that the best way to explore the backwaters is cruising.
 The houseboats operate from Pallathuruthy to keep a check and maintain these boats.
 These boats take to the location where visitors want to go.
 Whether it is the famous Kuttanad lake, the majestic vembada lake, the renowned ashtamudi lake, or the enchanting Chandragiri.